haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Hardware_Setup.md

 10. Make sure ground is common in the entire circuit.

-11. With this, wiring is completed
+11. With this, wiring is completed.